chiro-hiro/thedivine/README.md

-# TheDivine
+# The Divine
-The smart contracts allow us to generate pseudo-random number and secure it with lowest cost.
-All process and algorithm are transparent and open to everyone.
-Therefor the algorithm still safe at acceptable on wide ranger of PRNG application when cost to manipulate are greater than transaction value.
+Smart contracts allow us to generate and secure pseudo-random numbers and for the lowest cost.
+All processes and algorithms are transparent and open to everyone.
+The algorithm is thus safe and acceptable for a wide range of PRNG applications and situations where the cost to manipulate outweigh the transaction value.

-# Discaimler
-Do not use this algorithm in gambling and/or use at your own risk.
-And surely that, do not use in cryptography
+## Disclaimer: Do not use this algorithm in gambling and/or use at your own risk.
+Definitely do not use this algorithm in cryptography.

 # What is The Divine?
-The Divine is a immotality chain of randomness entropy, which was collected from message sender's nonce.
-Every sender have different nonce number that why they have recive a different result and contribute their own nonce to entropy chain.
-All user grownth and maintance immotality chain.
+The Divine is an immortality chain of randomness entropy, which is collected from the nonce of a sender's message .
+Each sender has a different nonce number they contribute to the entropy chain, thus ensuring a different.
+All users grow and maintain the immortality chain.

 # How does The Divine secure?

-Everytime anyone get result from The Divine, they also append their own randomness value to infinity chain.
+Anyone at anytime can get the results from The Divine, as well also add their own randomness value to the infinity chain.
 The randomness value had been created from:

-**Shift:** *The base of bits rotation, created following simple formula `((Previous RSHIFT 128) XOR (Previous LSHIFT 128)) MOD 256`*
+**Shift:** *The base of bits rotation is created by the simple formula: ((Previous RSHIFT 128) XOR (Previous LSHIFT 128)) MOD 256*

-**Previous:** *The last value from the immotality chain, it will be rotated dependent to **Shift**.*
+**Previous:** *The last value from the immortality chain will be rotated dependent on **Shift**.*

-**ThePast:** *Random pickup value from the immotality chain, dependent to **Previous:**.
-It will be rotated dependent to **Shift**.*
+**ThePast:** *Random pickup value from the immortality chain is dependent on **Previous:**.
+It will be rotated dependent on **Shift**.*

 **Distance:** *Equal to **Previous** - **ThePast**.*

-**Total:** *The number of values in the immotality chain.*
+**Total:** *The number of immortality chain values.*

-**Nonce:**  *Nonce number of messange sender, this number increase each time sender request random number from The Divine.*
+**Nonce:**  *Nonce number of the message sender, this number increases each time the sender requests a random number from The Divine.*

-We will calculate **k** times the digest of all combine given data above.
-Thus honest participant call The Divine and pay for gas to execute TheDivine once times with complicated **O(n)**.
-Adversary who try to manipulate the result of The Divine they need precalculate, that's mean adversaris are going to solve **O(n^2)** to determine number of times they need to call The Divine.
-In case some unexpected participant may call to The Divine and change whole proccess by append they own entropy.
-Adversaries need to discard current calculation.
-With huge number of participants adversaries are not possible to manipulate the result anymore.
+We will calculate **k** times the Digest value of the combined data above.
+Honest participants bring The Divine and pay for the gas to execute it once The Divine has a complexity of **O(n)**.
+The dishonest participants who try to manipulate the result of The Divine need to precalculate, meaning solve **O(n^2)** to determine number of times they need to call The Divine.
+Sometimes unexpected participants will call The Divine and change the entire process by appended they own entropy forcing dishonest participants need to discard current calculation.
+With a huge number of participants, dishonest participants are unable to manipulate the results.